orages/atcgen/doc/general/builtin_instructions.rst

 ------
 Add a fade in and fade out effect to the events.

-Active by default with preset:
+Active by default with presets:
   - fade in duration: 750ms
   - fade out duration: 500ms
   - fade in delay: -100cs